-Table 8.2.7.3.a - Widths of waterway corridors for waterways
+Table Error!
+No text of specified style in document..a - Widths of waterway corridors for waterways

 Waterways classification Waterway corridor width Waterways in Urban areas 10 metres measured perpendicular from the top of the high bank.
 Waterways in Other areas For a dwelling house, 10 metres measured perpendicular from the top of the high bank.
 For all other development, 20 metres measured perpendicular from the top of the high bank.